WhartonTSA/DivingIntoJava/Activity00.md

 		1. Click `Build Artifacts`
 		2. Tick `APCS Plugin.jar`
 		3. Click `OK`
+	6. Select the dropdown box next to `Search sources using module's classpath:` and in the dropdown select `APCS Plugin`
 	6. Click `Apply` then `OK`

 ## Creating your first command